thenderson55/goldfinch-with-jest/README.md

 Eventually it will become either a portfolio/e-commerce site for my mother or an inventory and accounts manamgement site for a small shop she helps run.

-Currently it displays some basic CSS work.
-Please click the "FLEX" and "GRID" buttons to see more.
+Currently it displays some basic CSS and Three.js work.
+Please click the "THREE", "FLEX" and "GRID" buttons to see more.

 To run localhost development version: